-- Examine the policies and procedures related to management of the investment fund and assess compliance with the Funding Agreement and normal standards of due diligence. - Assess the Foundation's effectiveness in moving towards achievement of its stated goals.
-Recommend ways to improve effectiveness. - Assess the Foundation's relevance to interested parties and the needs related to salmon conservation and enhancement.
+- · Examine the extent to which the Foundation is adequately managing risks.
+Recommend improvements as may be warranted. - · Examine the policies and procedures related to management of the investment fund and assess compliance with the Funding Agreement and normal standards of due diligence. - · Assess the Foundation's effectiveness in moving towards achievement of its stated goals.
+Recommend ways to improve effectiveness. - · Assess the Foundation's relevance to interested parties and the needs related to salmon conservation and enhancement.
 To what degree is the Foundation engaging suitable numbers and types of interested parties in its programs i.e. Evaluate the reach?
 Recommend ways of increasing relevance to interested parties. - Assess the efficiency of the program cycle of planning, project selection, monitoring progress, reporting and evaluation.
 Are there more cost-effective ways of achieving similar results?
 Recommend ways to improve efficiency. - Examine the competitive environment to ascertain whether there are other organizations doing similar functions with Atlantic salmon conservation.
 What is the Foundation's distinctive niche?
 Is the Foundation benefitting appropriately from the contributions of other conservation organizations?
 If not, how might synergy be increased? - Assess the extent to which the Foundation is adequately documenting its activities and recording the results achieved.
 Suggest improvements as warranted in the way it manages performance. - To what extent is the Foundation financially sustainable?
-What measures should it be taking to enhance sustainability? - Prepare a report and/or presentation on the findings, conclusions and recommendations of the evaluation.
+What measures should it be taking to enhance sustainability?

+· Prepare a report and/or presentation on the findings, conclusions and recommendations of the evaluation.